Mongolian Premier League: History

-The football matches were introduced since 1946 in Mongolia.
+Football matches were introduced in 1946 in Mongolia.
 Then the first official championship was held in 1955, named "Mongolian National Championship".
 Later in 1996, the league name changed to "Mongolian National Premier League".

 Information from the 1950s to the 2000 such as results and teams are not known, only the winners (some runner-ups and third placed teams) are known.
 There are many teams in Mongolian football leagues history, including Soyol, Khudulmur and Tengeriin Bugnuud.